Particular/docs.particular.net/servicecontrol/upgrades/3to4/index.md

   - Audit log queue
   - Audit forwarding
   - Audit retention period
+  - Database folder
-- Turn off audit ingestion on the secondary instance by setting `ServiceBus/AuditQueue` to `!disable`.
+- Remove the original secondary instance from the `ServiceControl/RemoteInstances` setting in the primary ServiceControl instance
+  - Use the `Remove-ServiceControlRemote` powershell cmdlet
+- Remove the existing secondary instance. **Do not delete the database folder.**
+  - Use the `Remove-ServiceControlInstance` powershell cmdlet
-- Create a new ServiceControl Audit instance with configuration that matches the settings in the original instance
+- Create a new ServiceControl Audit instance to create a new secondary instance
   - Use the `New-ServiceControlAuditInstance` powershell cmdlet
+  - Set the `ServiceControlAdddress` to the name of the primary instance
+  - Use the same transport, connection string, database folder, and audit settings as the original secondary instance
 - Add the new ServiceControl Audit instance to the `ServiceControl/RemoteInstances` setting in the primary ServiceControl instance
-  - Use the `Get-AuditInstances` powershell cmdlet to find the Url of the new secondary instance
+  - Use the `Get-ServiceControlAuditInstances` powershell cmdlet to find the Url of the new secondary instance
   - Use the `Add-ServiceControlRemote` powershell cmdlet
-- Wait for the audit retention period to pass.
-This will allow all of the audited messages in the old secondary instance to get cleaned up
-- Remove the original secondary instance from the `ServiceControl/RemoteInstances` setting in the primary ServiceControl instance
-  - Use the `Remove-ServiceControlRemote` powershell cmdlet
-- Delete the original secondary instance
-  - Use the `Remove-ServiceControlInstance` powershell cmdlet